 What do the figures show?

-- The national average diesel petrol price rose by 0.2 cents to 143.0 cents a litre over the week.
-The metropolitan price rose by 0.4 cents to 142.1 cents a litre with the regional price up by 0.1 cents to 143.8 cents a litre.
+• The national average diesel petrol price was flat at 149.9 cents a litre over the week.
+The metropolitan price fell by less than 0.1 cent to 148.6 cents a litre and the regional price was unchanged at 150.9 cents a litre.

 What is the importance of the economic data?

 • Weekly figures on petrol prices are compiled by ORIMA Research on behalf of the Australian Institute of Petroleum (AIP).
 National average retail prices are calculated as the weighted average of each State/Territory metropolitan and non-metropolitan retail petrol prices, with the weights based on the number of registered petrol vehicles in each of these regions.
 AIP data for retail petrol prices is based on available market data supplied by MotorMouth.